alion8/webcrawler/README.md

    ```
    pip install -r requirements.txt
    ```
+3. Configure the application using one of these methods:

+   **Option 1: Use the Configuration Wizard (Recommended)**

+   Run the configuration wizard to interactively set up your environment:
+   - On Windows: Double-click `configure.bat` or run `python configure.py`
+   - On Linux/Mac: Run `./configure.py`

+   **Option 2: Manual Configuration**

-3. Create a `.env` file in the root directory with the following variables:
+   Create a `.env` file in the root directory with the following variables:
    ```
    # Pinecone configuration
    PINECONE_API_KEY=your_api_key